redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

        ✓  Successfully deleted component
     ```

-# Deploying a Node.js® component to an OpenShift cluster
+# Deploying a Node.js® component to an OpenShift / Kubernetes cluster

 In this example we will be deploying an [example Node.js®
 component](https://github.com/odo-devfiles/nodejs-ex) that uses